-Women are notorious at finding fault with themselves.
-A Dove Self-Esteem Fund study last year found that over 40 percent of women are unhappy with their looks, and over two-thirds suffer low confidence about their bodies.
-Many blamed the airbrushed, ideal models for setting unrealistic, unattainable standards.
-Our societal attitudes are a major cause.
+Women are notorious for self-criticism and finding fault with themselves.
+A Dove Self-Esteem study found that over 40 percent of women are unhappy with their looks.
+Over two-thirds suffer low confidence about their bodies.
+Many women blamed the ideal, airbrushed models for setting unattainable standards.
+Societal attitudes are a major cause.
+We have the power to change.

 1. Sit quietly and notice your thoughts.
 You might hear yourself saying you can’t.
 You’re not good at it.
 Listen to that string of putdowns!